web analytics

 Summary

 Make sure all sales tax items have accurate descriptions and are linked to the right accounts.
 Use reports like the Sales Tax Liability Report and Customer Contact List to catch and correct potential issues early.
 By staying organized and proactive, you can prevent sales tax errors, ensure accurate reporting, and stay audit-ready.
 Need help?
-Contact our QuickBooks experts.
+Call QuickBooks Desktop experts at the toll-free number 1-888-245-6075.

 Frequently Asked Questions